jewelsjacobs/air-quality-api/readme.md

 # Air Quality Api

-Air quality data used for respiratory health
+REST API, consuming and calculating data from air quality sensors, used for respiratory health.

 ## Getting Started